GillesBaatsen/GitHubRepos/README.md

 Hi, here's the assignment:

-Create an app that shows ABN AMRO GitHub repositories.
 The App contains 2 screens; list screen and detail screen. &#9989;

 The list screen shows (paginated) list of repos with the following data per item:
 - Name &#9989;